-Stop Street Harassment founder Holly Kearl is the author of two of the few books that focus on street harassment.
+Stop Street Harassment founder Holly Kearl is the author of three of the few books that focus on street harassment.
 Purchase them from Amazon.com or request them for your local library.

 Gender-based street harassment impacts at least 80% of women.
 Ending it will require a complete cultural shift in how women are viewed and treated in societies worldwide.
 In the meantime, street harassment happens every day – so what can we do about it?